 23. Hit the skate rink at the Peninsula Gym in Rosebud for some indoor 80’s fun;

-24. For a child friendly breakfast, lunch or dinner, book a table outside at The Pavillion in MacCrae.
-There’s a grassed area for the kids to play on and you can check out the lighthouse and beach across the road afterwards;
+24. For a child friendly lunch or dinner, book a table outside at Alatonero in McCrae.
+The food is great (Greek share plates), the service friendly and hospitable, but better still, there’s a grassed area for the kids to play on and you can check out the lighthouse and beach across the road afterwards;

 25. Spend some time browsing the fantastic range of children’s books at Antipodes Bookshop and Gallery in Sorrento.
 The newsagent a couple of doors up has a good children’s range too;

 27. Head in to Mornington on a Wednesday for their Main Street Market and a play at the excellent park next to the beach, at the end of the main drag.
 There’s also excellent pizza in Main Street at D.O.C but it’s always busy, so book ahead if possible or pick up some takeaway treats from their awesome deli;